Emiliano Zapata: Legacy

-His daughter by Petra Portillo Torres, Paulina Ana María Zapata Portillo, was aware of her father's legacy from a very early age.
-She continued his work of dedication to agrarian rights, serving as treasurer of the ejido of Cuautla, as ejidataria of Cuautla, as municipal councilor and municipal trustee.

 The tomb of Zapata is located in Cuautla, Morelos, and every year several festivities are held around the anniversary of his death.

+The fossil reptile Zapatadon (Rhynchocephalia) was named after him.

 In popular culture

 Zapata has been depicted in movies, comics, books, music, and clothing.
 For example, there was the stage musical Zapata (1980), written by Harry Nilsson and Perry Botkin, with a libretto by Allan Katz, which ran for 16 weeks at the Goodspeed Opera House in East Haddam, Connecticut.
 A movie called Zapata: El sueño de un héroe (Zapata: A Hero's Dream) was produced in 2004, starring Mexican actors Alejandro Fernandez, Jaime Camil, and Lucero.
 There is also a sub-genre of the Spaghetti Western called the Zapata Western, which features stories set during the Mexican Revolution.

 Marlon Brando played Emiliano Zapata in the award-winning movie based on his life, Viva Zapata! in 1952.
-The film co-starred Anthony Quinn, who won best supporting actor.
+The film co-starred Anthony Quinn, who won an Academy Award for Best Supporting Actor in the role of Zapata's brother.
 The director was Elia Kazan and the writer was John Steinbeck.